 - the location of rivers, roads or power lines

 - data on people, population distribution, education and income.

 By studying this information using a range of specialist computer applications, you'll analyse patterns and better understand relationships and the implications of proposed developments and changes.

-The information is used in most sectors of government, commerce and industry, for example defence, meteorology, oil, gas, telecommunications and infrastructure, to make decisions about long-term planning and development.
+The information is used in most sectors of government, commerce and industry, for example defence, meteorology, oil, gas, telecommunications, transport and infrastructure, to make decisions about long-term planning and development.